elastic/kibana/src/plugins/data/server/server.api.md

 // Warning: (ae-missing-release-tag) "getDefaultSearchParams" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function getDefaultSearchParams(uiSettingsClient: IUiSettingsClient): Promise<{
+export function getDefaultSearchParams(uiSettingsClient: IUiSettingsClient_2): Promise<{
     maxConcurrentShardRequests: number | undefined;
     ignoreThrottled: boolean;
     ignoreUnavailable: boolean;